MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-teams-app-icon-store-appbar.md

 #### Don’t: Add a border

 We dynamically add borders.
-If you include a border in your .PNG, it will result in unwanted duplication on white backgrounds.
+If you include a border in your PNG format, it will result in unwanted duplication on white backgrounds.

    :::column-end:::
 :::row-end:::